-Total imputed interest expense was \$25,175 for the year ended September 30, 2022.
-Imputed interest expense is included within in-kind contributions under management and general on the consolidated statement of functional expenses.
-In fiscal year 2022, \$190,000 was forgiven and included within the Family Peace Center noncash grants on the consolidated statement of activities.
+Total imputed interest expenses was \$23,275 and \$25,175 for the year ended September 30, 2023 and 2022, respectively.
+The interest rate used to input interest was based on the interest rate of other debt at the time the CW loan was obtained.
+Imputed interest expense is included within in-kind contributions under management and general on the consolidated statements of functional expenses.
+In fiscal years 2023 and 2022, \$190,000 of principal was forgiven and included within the Family Peace Center noncash grants on the consolidated statements of activities.

 The Organization is subject to certain requirements and covenants related to their debt.
-As of September 30, 2022, the Organization has represented that it is in compliance with all established covenants.
+As of September 30, 2023 and 2022, the Organization has represented that it is in compliance with all established covenants.